CollegeBoreal/Tutoriels/3.Angular/A.Auth/docs/ACCESS.md

 }
 ```

-:four: Lets advertise the new components by adding a new route to the `pages-routing.module.ts`
+:four: Let's advertise the new components by adding a new route to the `pages-routing.module.ts`

 ```typescript
 import { NgModule } from '@angular/core';